programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 2. Re-run the R program above to insert a record.
 3. Perform the SELECT statement.
 You should see one row of data.

 We will be inserting a lot of data into the table using R, so we will add variables to construct the query below.
-See the code below #Assemble the query.
+See the code below the *#Assemble the query* remark.
 ```
 library(RMySQL)
 #The connection method below uses a password stored in a variable.
 To use this set localuserpassword="The password of newspaper_search_results_user"